AnaZonia/moon_notes/Ana Did Science Today.md

 ## 22/05/2024, Wednesday
 Every Tuesday, it's time to think over the week's tasks and prioritize.

+Emails have been sent and there's been some good advance on the logistic side of things, but very little coding done as of yet.

+## 21/05/2024, Weekly Goals
 ### Articles to read this week
 - Forest restoration in practice across Latin America
 - Flores 2024